A Vegetarian And Vegan’s Guide To Hoi An

 With every dish beautifully plated, it’s a feast for the eyes as well.
 The food is tasty and has a very homemade feel to it.
 Dishes are not heavily seasoned (they’re proudly MSG-free), and condiments are provided to allow you to adjust the taste.
 We tried the eggplant crepe which was very hearty and warm.
 The pan-seared mushrooms (85,000 VND / 4 USD) were a delight to look at and devour.
 For dessert, they offer chocolate banana crepes and fruit bowls.
 They also serve a variety of smoothies, juices, coffee and tea.

 Popular dishes here are the mango chutney burger, granola heaven and scrambled tofu toast.
 Colourful dishes are plentiful at this little eatery; rainbow granola bowls, colourful burgers and purple yam fries make all the dishes here visually pleasing as well as appetizing.
-Their mango chutney burger (110k / 4.75 USD) is divine, ‘meaty’ and filling.
-They pay attention to every single ingredient that goes into the burger.
-Going as far as dehydrating the tomatoes so the burger does not get soggy.
-In addition, they also offer a variety of juices and smoothies.
+Their Wauw burger (120,000 VND / 5 USD) is divine, ‘meaty’ and filling.
+They pay attention to every single ingredient that goes into the burger, going as far as dehydrating the tomatoes so the burger does not get soggy.
+They also offer a variety of juices and smoothies.

 When it comes to the ample amount of vegetarian and vegan options in Hoi An, this is just the tip of the iceberg, so don’t hesitate to explore all the town has to offer in cuisine.
 However, don’t forget there are also numerous fruit and juice stands, as well as plenty of fresh vegetables and fruits available at local street markets.
 Most were just picked from a garden nearby right before purchase.
 Hoi An’s culinary identity has a fascinating history and has been influenced by many diverse cultural contributions over the years.
 So, you are guaranteed to have a unique and tasty adventure on your visit to Hoi An.